Comment on "Chiral symmetry restoration, the eigenvalue density of the Dirac operator, and the axial U(1) anomaly at

 and one reaches the same conclusions as above.

 \paragraph{}

-Independently of whether the discussion leading to Eq.~\eqref{eq:meas_shr} correctly captures how the authors of Ref.~\cite{Aoki:2012yj} derived Eqs.~\eqref{eq:aft_crit4} and \eqref{eq:aft_crit5}, the counterexamples provided above invalidate their claim that Eq.~\eqref{eq:aft_crit5} necessarily follows from Eq.~\eqref{eq:aft_crit4_0}, and more generally that $\la \Oc(A)^{l_0}\ra = O(m^{k_0})$ for some $l_0,k_0$ implies $\la \Oc(A)^l\ra = O(m^{k_0})$ for any $l>0$ for positive observables that depend only on gauge fields.
+These counterexamples show that without additional assumptions one cannot deduce Eq.~\eqref{eq:aft_crit5} as a necessary consequence of Eq.~\eqref{eq:aft_crit4_0}, and more generally one cannot conclude that $\la \Oc(A)^{l_0}\ra = O(m^{k_0})$ for some $l_0,k_0$ always implies $\la \Oc(A)^l\ra = O(m^{k_0})$ for any integer $l\ge 1$ for positive observables that depend only on gauge fields.